Diane Drufenbrock

+Biography

 Drufenbrock was born in Evansville, Indiana.
 In 1948, after graduating Reitz Memorial High School, she moved to Milwaukee, Wisconsin, to enter the Franciscan Sisters.
 A mathematics graduate of Alverno College in 1953 and of Marquette University, she taught mathematics at Alverno College, at the University of Wisconsin–Parkside, and elsewhere around Milwaukee, including at the then-new St. Joseph High School (Kenosha) when it opened in September 1957.

 Drufenbrock gained a doctorate in mathematics from the University of Illinois at Urbana in 1963.
 After teaching for 13 years at Alverno College, she taught at Saint Mary-of-the-Woods College in her native Indiana for 18 years.

 Her interest in social issues led her to join the Socialist Party USA in 1976.
 She ran as their vice-presidential candidate in the 1980 United States presidential election, and served as that party's National Treasurer.
-That campaign resulted in the Party's recognition by the Federal Elections Commission as a national political party.
+That campaign resulted in the Party's recognition by the Federal Election Commission as a national political party.

+Death

+Drufenbrock died on November 4, 2013, in Milwaukee, Wisconsin.